Julian-Schaefer/Competency-Extraction-API/README.md

 You can find the documentation of our API at `http://localhost:5000/api/docs` once you have the system up and running.

+## Generate HTML Documentation of the Project

+1. `pipenv install` to install required dependencies
+2. `pipenv run make html` to generate HTML documentation based on the current Source Code

+You will find the generated HTML Documentation afterwards in the `build/html` Folder.
+Just drag and drop the `index.html` File into a Browser to start browsing the Documentation.

 ## Preprocessing

 To use the preprocessing pipeline use the following code: